 One of the key indicators of substance use is changes in behavior.
 Parents should be vigilant for sudden shifts in their teenager’s mood, such as increased irritability, aggression, or withdrawal from family and friends.
 Additionally, a decline in academic performance, loss of interest in previously enjoyed activities, and a lack of motivation can also be red flags.

 Physical appearance can also provide clues about substance use.
-Parents should pay attention to any unexplained or gain, bloodshot eyes, frequent nosebleeds, or unusual smells on their teenager’s breath or clothing.
+Parents should pay attention to any unexplained weight loss or gain, bloodshot eyes, frequent nosebleeds, or unusual smells on their teenager’s breath or clothing.
 Changes in sleeping patterns, such as insomnia or excessive sleepiness, can also be indicative of substance abuse.

 It is important for parents to remember that these signs and symptoms can vary depending on the substance being used and the individual teenager.
 However, being aware of these common indicators can help parents identify potential substance use and addiction issues early on.